Journal of Inorganic Materials ›› 2026, Vol. 41 ›› Issue (3): 401-408.DOI: 10.15541/jim20250103

 • Supported by:

-Abstract: Carbon fiber-reinforced carbon aerogel (C/CA) composites are one of the most promising candidates for applications requiring both thermal insulation and load bearing capabilities.
+Carbon fiber-reinforced carbon aerogel (C/CA) composites are one of the most promising candidates for applications requiring both thermal insulation and load bearing capabilities.
 The preparation of anti-oxidation coatings on C/CA to address its susceptibility to oxidation is a feasible approach to promote its application in oxidative environments.
-However, the currently reported coatings on C/CA mainly focus on the improvement of the ablation performance, with the coating preparation process typically necessitating high-temperature heat treatment.
-This procedure will increase the thermal conductivity of C/CA and reduce its thermal insulation ability.
-In this study, a series of ceramic-resin coatings were fabricated on C/CA through a simply slurry brushing-drying approach at room temperature.
-The effects of phenolic resin content on the coating structure, residual stress, thermal shock, and oxidation behavior were investigated.
-Due to the adhesive properties and curing-induced shrinkage, the PR-7.5 coating (containing 7.5% (in mass) phenolic resin in the slurry) exhibits bonding strength close to the fracture strength of the substrate and a residual compressive stress of 0.853 GPa, which is beneficial for resisting thermal shock cracking.
-However, excessive resin content (PR-10) was found toinduce tensile stress due to uneven curing shrinkage, thereby leading to thermal shock cracking.
-Meanwhile, oxidation tests reveal significantly reduced weight losses for PR-7.5 (17.46% at 800 °C/100 min; 8.15% at 1000 °C/120 min; 3.15% at 1200 °C/120 min) versus uncoated C/CA's 44.60% loss at 800 °C/20 min.
+However, the currently reported coatings on C/CA mainly focus on improving the ablation performance and coating preparation process typically necessitating high-temperature heat treatment.
+This procedure can increase its thermal conductivity and reduce its thermal insulation ability.
+In this study, a series of ceramic-resin coatings were fabricated on C/CA through a simple slurry brushing-drying approach at room temperature.
+The effects of phenolic resin content on the coating structure, residual stress, thermal shock, and oxidation behaviors were investigated.
+Due to the adhesive properties and curing-induced shrinkage, the PR-7.5 coating (containing 7.5% (in mass) phenolic resin in the slurry) exhibits bonding strength close to fracture strength of the substrate and residual compressive stress of 0.853 GPa, which is beneficial for resisting thermal shock cracking.
+However, excessive resin content (PR-10.0 containing 10.0% (in mass) phenolic resin in the slurry) induces tensile stress due to uneven curing shrinkage, thereby leading to thermal shock cracking.
+Meanwhile, oxidation tests reveal significantly reduced weight losses for PR-7.5 (17.46% at 800 ℃/100 min, 8.15% at 1000 ℃/120 min, 3.15% at 1200 ℃/120 min) versus uncoated C/CA’s 44.60% loss at 800 ℃/20 min.
 This work provides a brand-new and simple approach to improving the anti-oxidation performance of C/CA and expands its application in mild oxidative environments.

-Key words: C/CA composites, Coating, Oxidation, Residual stress, interfacial bonding
+Key words: C/CA composite, coating, oxidation, residual stress, interfacial bonding

 CLC Number: